And this RUTTE pretends he doesn't know the guy!? what a MORON! https://t.co/1TEs793RTc

-In my opinion, as economy is also psychology and sociology, this “deflation” propaganda is crucial to further promote the Federal Banks’ agenda of creating even more inflation as a “cure” for the ailing economy.
+In my opinion, as the economy is also psychology and sociology, this “deflation” propaganda is crucial to further promote the Federal Banks’ agenda of creating even more inflation as a “cure” for the ailing economy.

 Let there be no doubt that the Federal Reserve is now desperately trying to inflate the system via rate-cuts, pumping of liquidity and bailouts.
 And it is this monetary inflation and not strong economic growth which is causing commodity and consumer prices to rise.
 A lot of these price increases are hitting the front pages of the Media: crude oil, agricultural and other commodities, etc..

 Unfortunately, for the average citizen, this is occurring at a time when the economy is weakening, incomes are falling and unemployment is rising.
 In other words, the Federal Banks’ inflationary efforts are making things a lot worse for the majority of people.

 The actual savings rate for the USA is negative.
-For Europe it is declining to historically extremely low levels.
+For Europe, it is declining to historically extremely low levels.
 Trillions have been, are, and will be injected into the financial system in order to try to keep it liquid.
-But as the savings rate continue to come down under pressure of disinflation, the situation is becoming more critical each day.
+But as the savings rate continues to come down under the pressure of disinflation, the situation is becoming more critical each day.

-Low or negative savings and over indebted consumers.
-Personal savings rate in the US 1950 to 2008 and total outstanding Consumer Credit from 1940 to 2008.
-There is no way to built a boom based on these figures.
+Low or negative savings and over-indebted consumers.
+The personal savings rate in the US 1950 to 2008 and total outstanding Consumer Credit from 1940 to 2008.
+There is no way to build a boom based on these figures.

 Total debt in the United States is over $53 TRILLION dollars, which is almost 500% of net national income.
 We owe foreign entities 12.5 trillion or 24% of the total.
 The situation in many European countries is not better.

 Highway to hell: Ludwig von Mises stated: "There is no means of avoiding the final collapse of a boom brought about by credit (debt) expansion.
-The alternative is only whether the crisis should come sooner as the result of a voluntary abandonment of further credit (debt) expansion, or later as a final and total catastrophe of the currency system involved."
+The alternative is only whether the crisis should come sooner as the result of voluntary abandonment of further credit (debt) expansion, or later as a final and total catastrophe of the currency system involved."